PowerPivot in Excel (Table of Contents)

 - You also can add calculated columns fields in PowerPivot as same as those in Excel.
 PivotTable can also be added under PowerPivot.

 This is a guide to PowerPivot in Excel.
-Here we discuss How to activate PowerPivot in Excel along with practical examples and a downloadable excel template.
-You can also go through our other suggested articles –
+Here we discuss how to activate PowerPivot in excel along with practical examples and a downloadable excel template.
+You can also go through our other suggested articles to learn more –